marionebl/jaketrent-blog/content/post/css-module-selectors-pileup-with-postcss-import.md

 [postcss-import](https://github.com/postcss/postcss-import) is a useful [postcss](http://postcss.org/) plugin.
 It allows loading CSS from npm modules by looking up module entry [via `package.json`'s `"style"` attribute](https://github.com/postcss/postcss-import/blob/ac9903b658b1d447f62b9021081051e8b8d42538/lib/resolve-id.js#L22).
 But if you don't realize that one of its main features is inlining what you `@import`, the consequences can be unexpected.
 So what can you do?

-## Don't Use postcss-import
+## If You Don't Use postcss-import

-That's one option.
+It's one option to just not use it.
 But the plugin does seem to smooth out importing.
 You're able to import from `node_modules`, `web_modules`, and utilize that `package.json` `"style"` attribute.
 So, I'm keeping it.
 Ok, where from here?

 ## Scenario